sfigg/commercialization-public/customize/desktop/manage-user-data.md

 If a customer enters information into the OEM registration pages, the following files are created when they complete OOBE:

 * **Userdata.blob**.
-Contains anything the user entered into the customer information fields on registration page one, in an encrypted XML file.
+An encrypted XML file that contains all the values in all user-configurable elements on the registration pages, including customer information fields and checkbox states.
 * **SessionKey.blob**.
 Generated during encryption of Userdata.blob.
 Contains a session key needed for the decryption process.
 * **Userchoices.xml**.
-Contains the checkbox labels and values as they were when the user completed OOBE, in an XML file.
+An un-encrypted XML file that contains the checkbox labels and values for all checkboxes included on the registration pages.

 > [!Note]
 > If a customer clicks `Skip` on the first registration page, no data is written or stored to these files, not even the checkbox default states.

-A registry value representing the timestamp that the user completed OOBE is also created for the following registry key: `HKLM\SOFTWARE\Microsoft\WindowsCurrentVersion\OOBE\Stats`.
+The timestamp of first sign-in is also written to the Windows registry under this key:

+`HKLM\SOFTWARE\Microsoft\WindowsCurrentVersion\OOBE\Stats [EndTimeStamp]`.

 This registry value is created regardless of whether the registration pages are included in OOBE.
-The timestamp is a `SYSTEMTIME` value written as a serialized blob of data to the registry.
+The timestamp is written in UTC (Coordinated Universal Time) format; specifically, it is a `SYSTEMTIME` value written as a serialized blob of data to the registry.

-In order for you to access and use the customer information, you must take the following steps:
+In order for you to access and use the customer information, take the following steps:

-1. [Generate a public/private key pair](#generate-a-publicprivate-key-pair), and place the public key in the `\OOBE\Info` folder, prior to imaging.
+1. [Generate a public/private key pair](#generate-a-publicprivate-key-pair), and place the public key in the `\OOBE\Info` folder of the image.
 1. [Collect the encrypted customer data](#collect-encrypted-customer-data) using an app or a service that runs roughly 30 minutes after the first logon completes.
 1. [Send the data to your server for decryption](#send-data-to-your-server-for-decryption) using SSL.
 You can then decrypt the session key to decrypt the customer data.